craftercms/docs/source/system-administrators/activities/production-environment-setup.rst

       `./gradlew clone build deploy -Penv=delivery`
       `./gradlew start -Penv=delivery`

 #.
 After starting delivery, we'll setup the site we created in step 2 in our delivery instance.
-Crafter CMS comes with a script, ``init-site.sh``, to help
+CrafterCMS comes with a script, ``init-site.sh``, to help
    us setup our site for delivery.

       `./init-site.sh [options] [site] [repo-path]`